A phobia is an excessive and irrational fear reaction. If you

 - sense of impending doom

 Treatment for phobias can involve therapeutic techniques,

 Cognitive Behavioral Therapy

-Antidepressants and anti-anxiety medications can help calm your mind and physical reactions to fear.
-Often, it is the combination of medication
+emotional and physical reactions to fear.
+Often, the combination of medication